- Home

 Copyright Statement

 Copyrighted.
-Rights are owned by California State University San Marcos.
+Rights are owned by California State University, San Marcos.
 Copyright Holder has given Institution permission to provide access to the digitized work online.
 Transmission or reproduction of materials protected by copyright beyond that allowed by fair use requires the written permission of the Copyright Holder.
 In addition, the reproduction of some materials may be restricted by terms of gift or purchase agreements, donor restrictions, privacy and publicity rights, licensing and trademarks.
 Works not in the public domain cannot be commercially exploited without permission of the copyright owner.
 Responsibility for any use rests exclusively with the user.

 Country of Creation